Fractional CTO cost in 2026: real pricing

 twohundred.ai pricing

-All tiers: fixed monthly, no equity, no percentage of revenue, no recruitment cost, no notice period.
+All tiers are fixed monthly, with no equity, no percentage of revenue, no recruitment cost, and no notice period.

 Is the cost worth it?